-In this post, we show you how to test and validate a startup idea in four ways.
-Since 42% of startups fail from building products or services with no market need, it’s important to validate your idea first.
-That’s because nobody wants to waste their time building a product or service that people don’t want.
-Right?
+In this post, we show you how you can validate your startup idea.
+Hopefully, it’s a really awesome idea!
+Since 42% of startups fail from building products or services with no market need, you’re going to want to validate your idea first so you can prevent that from happening.
+That’s why you’re here, right?!

-I suggest reading through this article once over so you learn the process.
-And then come back to it as you’re working on your idea validation in real-time.
+Therefore, I suggest reading through this article once over so you learn the process.
+Then come back to it as you’re working on your idea validation in real-time.

-Then, once you’ve found a good startup idea, I recommend you follow the steps in our post How to Start a Startup, which has 30 steps for you to follow as you build your startup.
+Then, once you’ve found a good startup idea, I recommend following the steps in our post How to Start a Startup, which has 30 steps for you to follow as you build your startup.

 What Makes a Good Startup Idea?